bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 The records within the v-model are a filtered/paginated shallow copy of `items`, and hence any changes to a record's properties in the v-model will be reflected in the original `items` array (except when `items` is set to a provider function).
-Deleteing a record from the v-model will **not** remove the record from the original items array.
+Deleting a record from the v-model will **not** remove the record from the original items array.

 **Note:** Do not bind any value directly to the `value` prop.
 Use the `v-model` binding.